The Eagle Has Come

 Impossible Odds Part lll

-15″ x 30″ Acrylic on Canvas
+15″ x 30″

 A Warrior is not only one of strong physical capabilities, and cunning instincts.
 A warrior also trains his mind to be at one with his spirit, so he can see beyond the illusions of this world.
 Here, from the view of a lone warrior, 5 Mounted Warriors stand in front of him.
 He stands his ground, singing his death song and meeting his fate.
 When overrun by the enemy, Dog Soldiers did not retreat, but rather staked their sashes to the ground with an arrow and sang their way home to the Creator, to ensure a good death.
 A good death is where one’s life is given with courage and selflessness for his people.
 Death is seen as only one phase of eternal life, just as birth.
-Fear in warrior traditions belongs to illusion, as every fate that meets us is bringing us what we need to pass through in this physical realm as spiritual beings
+Fear in warrior traditions belongs to illusion, as every fate that meets us is bringing us what we need to pass through in this physical realm as spiritual beings.

 Red Robin Above